Michigan lawyer discusses workers’ comp settlement for herniated disc surgery.

 Average workers comp settlement for herniated disc surgery

-There isn’t a specified average workers’ comp settlement for herniated disc surgery in Michigan.
-Statistics published by the Workers’ Disability Compensation Agency show the average redemption amount was just $59,235.42 in 2020.
+In Michigan, there isn’t a specified average workers’ comp settlement for herniated disc surgery.
+Statistics published by the Workers’ Disability Compensation Agency show the average redemption amount was just $62,315.56 in 2022.
 This is not a lot of money to cover the cost for medical treatment.

 Many of our clients get much more than average when medical and vocational evidence shows continuing need for insurance benefits.
 Therefore, it is critical to challenge biased medical and vocational reports.

-For more than 35 years, our lawyers have been helping people like you who have suffered from work-related injuries in Michigan.
-We understand the physical, emotional and psychological hardships you are experiencing from your accident.
-We also have the skill, experience and know-how to protect you and get you the best possible payout amount for your case.
+For more than 40 years, our lawyers have been helping people like you who have suffered from work-related injuries in Michigan.
+We understand the physical, emotional, and psychological hardships you are experiencing from your accident.
+We also have the skill, experience, and know-how to protect you and get you the best possible payout amount for your case.

 Remember, every work injury claim is different and must be negotiated on its own merits.
 Do not accept any payout amount without fully understanding your legal rights.